ysyk2021/the-role-of-feedback-in-employee-goal-setting-techniques-for-providing-effective-feedback-that/src/chapter-1-2.md

-Chapter 1: Introduction: The Importance of Effective Feedback in Driving Performance
+The Importance of Effective Feedback in Driving Performance
 ====================================================================================

 Effective feedback is a critical component of employee goal setting and performance management.
 In this chapter, we will explore the importance of effective feedback and how it can impact organizational success.